jeremybatesDC/vueGridBaseballCard/README.md

 and, after considering it, i donT think i need a table plugin.
 If I can properly tag columns then doing math on them shouldnT take any special code really.
 It would just be a formula, and probably use the Computed method

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

+## App

+verify no input field zoom following this lightrefactor

+reafcotr container classes? long words

+logo position squares AND layout icons: active white color--RESTORE AFTER HAVING MOVED IT TO INDEX.html

+i stupidly removed previous xcode when installing beta xcode.
+Nativescript appearently isn't expecting the beta... restore that, but maybe not now on bad internet connection

+-- i already have an apple dev account it seems -- upgrading xcode now...
+The vue3 feature of making it "easier to target native" seems to have evaporated

 ### 2nd release